 5. Wider adoption of BNPL and other flexible payment options

 One trend from 2022 that continues to 2023 and is meant to improve this number is the availability of flexible payment options.
 Aside from enabling the use of Apple Pay and Google Pay, DTC sites are also offering “buy now, pay later” (BNPL) schemes which work well for expensive products.

 Consumers are loving this type of payment scheme because they can receive their orders by initially paying a fraction of the cost.
 In some cases, no upfront fees are collected.
 Interests are minimal or non-existent, making this type of consumer financing better than using banks and credit cards.

 Schemes like these are made possible by fintech startups like Afterpay, Affirm, and Klarna.
 DTC brands are turning to these financial payment solutions to draw customers to their websites.
 It helps that these startups also advertise brands that offer the BNPL scheme in their own apps.

 Launching a DTC brand used to be easy.
 Simply set up a Shopify site, place your products, run Facebook ads, and work with a fulfillment center.
 The ability to easily and quickly run ads on Facebook and Instagram was a key to the growth of many DTC brands.

-However, that came crashing down with the most recent iOS update.
+However, that came crashing down with the iOS 14 update.
 Apple users now can control how third-party apps, like Facebook, access and track their data.
 This makes it harder for advertisers who rely on third-party data to accurately target their consumers.
 It’s also harder for brands to gauge the return on their ad investments.